-Additionally, author and business strategist Ari Kaplan suggests monitoring your online presence with Google Alerts.
-Easy to set up and available from any search result page, Google will email an alert any time it indexes a new page containing your keywords.
-Kaplan suggests not only monitoring your own keywords, but also those of your competition, and essential topics within your practice field.
+Additionally, author and business strategist Ari Kaplan suggests monitoring your online presence with Google Alerts, which are easy to set up and available from any search result page.
+Google will e-mail an alert any time it indexes a new page containing your keywords.
+Kaplan suggests monitoring those people that you would like to meet or with whom you would like to build a relationship.
+This may provide you with thoughtful opportunities to connect in a meaningful fashion.